Advanced Learning Opportunities

 Advanced learners are first through fifth grade students who have been tested and qualified for Seattle Schools Spectrum or APP programs and are expected to be performing at least one grade above their current grade level expectations.
 They remain qualified for these higher level designations by participating in our ALO program and receiving the ALO report card.
 Success in our program along with strong teacher recommendations, allows these students to enter available spaces in Spectrum and APP classes, at anytime, including middle school programs.
 We serve our advanced learners within the classroom and include other students capable of above grade level work.

-Throughout West Woodland, the teachers are committed to creating engaging opportunities across the curriculum:
+West Woodland teachers are committed to creating engaging curriculum opportunities:

 Homework: Weekly homework includes open ended and challenging activities for advanced learners

-Art and music docent lessons, Spanish and computer classes offer rigorous lessons addressing different learning styles and strengths.
-After school programs including an award winning chess club, two choirs, and classes such as art, Legomation and drama offer enrichment.
+Other: Art and music docent lessons offer rigorous lessons addressing different learning styles and strengths.
+Afterschool programs including an award winning chess club, two choirs, and classes such as art and drama offer enrichment.

 Important Information about qualifying as an Advanced Learner:

-Applications for the advanced learner program must be turned in by October 8.
-Testing occurs in November to qualify for the following academic year.
-After qualifying, students will receive an ALO report card.
+Applications for the advanced learner program are processed at the district level.
+Please check the Advanced Learning Testing page for the evaluation process.
 If a student does not qualify as an Advanced Learner through the district test, they still may receive the ALO level of challenge as the teacher and parent see fit.
 (This is important because some students may qualify in math, but not reading.
 They can still participate in West Woodland’s ALO program, as appropriate.)